 4. Critical Thinking: the application of higher order analytical and creative cognitive processes.

-6. Cultural Diversity and Global Citizenship: apply knowledge of cultural diversity to real world context by acknowledging, understanding, and engaging constructively within the contemporary world.
+5. Cultural Diversity and Global Citizenship: the ability to apply knowledge of cultural diversity to real world context by acknowledging, understanding, and engaging constructively within the contemporary world.